 Let’s be honest: Most folks, given the choice, would politely pass on the Rosh Hashanah dessert staple.

-- Restaurant review: Where to eat out in Israel on Rosh Hashanah
+- Where to Eat Out in Israel on Rosh Hashanah

 It’s heavy, it’s dry, it’s boring, not to mention a plain old waste of unnecessary calories to top off a meal already overloaded inevitably with fats and carbs.